jupyter-book/team-compass/docs/practices.md

 # Team practices

+These are team practices that we try to follow across all repositories of `jupyter-book`.
+They are not _strictly_ enforced, but we ask that you prioritize following them, and provide a clear rationale if you don't intend to.

 ## When merging PRs, use squash commits

 When you merge a pull request, **use Squash Commits** before merging.